As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

 Tips and Tricks to Simplify a Road Trip with Kids

 As a family, road trips are a part of our lifestyle.
 There’s no better way to make family travel more affordable, practical, and low stress, while creating great memories for us and the kids.
-Family road trips are flexible, letting us travel direct to our destination when we need to and also allowing us to stop and experience fun things along the way.
+Family road trips are flexible, letting us travel directly to our destination when we need to and also allowing us to stop and experience fun things along the way.
 I know the thought of a road trip with kids may be stressful, but it does not have to be.

 Done right, family road trips are a great way to build strong family bonds.
 How do you plan a great road trip with kids?
 Planning.
 We’ll share how we plan family travel, including family road trip lists, road trip snacks, best travel gear for family road trips, the best activities to keep kids busy in the car, screen-free games for road trips, and some down and dirty parent tips from us to you.